-a. first academic year: not applicable; b. degree audit: an assessment, by the Board of Examiners whereby it is determined whether all examinations in the subjects of the degree programme have been successfully completed; c. negative binding recommendation on continuation of studies: not applicable ; d. programme: the Master's degree programme, as stipulated in Article 7.3a, Section 1, Subsection a in the Act; e.
+a. first academic year: not applicable;

+b. degree audit: an assessment, by the Board of Examiners whereby it is determined whether all examinations in the subjects of the degree programme have been successfully completed;

+c. negative binding recommendation on continuation of studies: not applicable;

+d. programme: the Master's degree programme, as stipulated in Article 7.3a, Section 1, Subsection a in the Act:

+e.
 Osiris: the education information system; accessible via the My TU Delft app f. practical exercise: course or component of a course aimed at the acquisition of particular skills.
-The following can be understood as practical exercises: writing a thesis, conducting a project or experimental design, carrying out a project or a design/research assignment, completing an internship, participating in field work or an excursion, conducting tests and experiments, or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; g. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, as stipulated in Article 7.30e or Article 7.57i of the Act; h. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme; i. credit: credit in accordance with the European Credit Transfer System (ECTS); one credit equals a study load of 28 hours; j. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl); k. examination: investigation of the student's knowledge, insight and skills with regard to a course, along with the assessment of that investigation; An examination can also consist of interim examinations; I. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act; m. course: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act with which an examination is associated; n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days; o.
-Act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of Acts and Decrees 593 and any amendments since its introduction; p. teaching period: half a semester; q. interim examination: an assessment of the knowledge, insight and skills of a student in relation to a
+The following can be understood as practical exercises:

+writing a thesis,

+conducting a project or experimental design,

+carrying out a project or a design/research assignment,

+- completing an internship,

+participating in field work or an excursion,

+- conducting tests and experiments, or

+- participating in other educational activities that are considered essential and that are aimed at acquiring particular skills;

+g. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, as stipulated in Article 7.30e or Article 7.57i of the Act;

+h. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme;

+i. credit: credit in accordance with the European Credit Transfer System (ECTS); one credit equals a study load of 28 hours;

+j. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme (www.studiegids.tudelft.nl);

+k. examination: investigation of the student's knowledge, insight and skills with regard to a course, along with the assessment of that investigation; An examination can also consist of partial examinations;

+I. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act;

+m. course: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act with which an examination is associated;

+n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days;

-&lt;sup>1 for Nanobiology, also the Erasmus Medical Centre, and for Quantum Information Science & Technology also Faculty of Electrical Engineering, Mathematics and Computer Science Delft University of Technology, and Faculty of Science, Leiden University TER MSc Applied Sciences -2023-2024 final
+1 for Nanobiology, also the Erasmus Medical Center (Erasmus MC), and for Quantum Information Science & Technology also Faculty of Electrical Engineering, Mathematics and Computer Science Delft University of Technology, and Faculty of Science, Leiden University o.
+Act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of p. teaching period: half a semester;